 When the Chase Sapphire Reserve® was first launched in 2016, it took the credit card world by storm.
 The card’s initial welcome bonus of 100,000 Ultimate Rewards points, the flexible travel credits, the lucrative earning rates and the valuable travel protection benefits raised the bar for other ultra-premium cards.

 The welcome bonus isn’t the only reason to get and keep the card.
-The card’s benefits and perks are still among the best in the business, and its $550 annual fee could be offset with an easy-to-use travel credit and great earning and redemption opportunities.
+The card’s benefits and perks are still among the best in the business, and its annual fee can be offset by an array of valuable credits and great earning and redemption opportunities.

 The card is subject to Chase’s 5/24 rule, and you need to be under 5/24 to be approved for the Chase Sapphire Reserve®.